-Based on the Commonwealth's fiscal 2015 pension data, we have calculated that its adjusted net pension liability (ANPL) was \$57.2 billion, or 182.4% of revenues.
+Based on the commonwealth's fiscal 2015 pension data, we have calculated that its adjusted net pension liability (ANPL) was \$57.2 billion, or 182.4% of revenues.
 The 50-state median ANPL to revenues is 84.9%, and Massachusetts ranks eighth highest in this ratio.
-The Commonwealth participates in three pension plans, of which the most significant is the State Teachers Contributory Retirement System.
+The commonwealth participates in three pension plans, of which the most significant is the State Teachers Contributory Retirement System.
 Massachusetts is among the handful of states that take responsibility for directly funding teacher pensions.
 Moody's ANPL reflects certain adjustments made to improve comparability of reported pension liabilities.

-The Commonwealth contributes more than the full amount of its actuarially determined contribution, about \$1.7 billion in fiscal 2015.
-The state's contributions were 78.8% of our "tread water" benchmark, which is the payment covering the year's newly accrued service costs and interest on the NPL.
+The commonwealth contributes more than the full amount of its actuarially determined contribution, about \$1.7 billion in fiscal 2015.
+However, the state's contributions were 78.8% of our "tread water" benchmark, which is the payment covering the year's newly accrued service costs and interest on the NPL.
 Massachusetts law requires that the schedule of pension contributions be updated every three years.
-With the fiscal 2015 budget, the governor and legislature agreed to shorten the state's pension amortization schedule and increase its pension contributions by 10% annually through fiscal 2017 and by 7% thereafter until the final amortization payment in fiscal 2036.
-While pension contributions rose to 4.7% of the state's budget in fiscal 2015, the agreement means that by fiscal 2018 Massachusetts will make its full actuarially required pension contribution and will ultimately reduce its ANPL.
+With the fiscal 2015 budget, the governor and legislature agreed to shorten the state's pension amortization schedule and increase its pension contributions by 10% annually through fiscal 2017.
+Pursuant to a new triennial schedule adopted in January of 2017, pension transfers will increase by approximately 8.9% until the final amortization payment in fiscal 2036.
 The new plan reverses a negative aspect of a pension reform enacted in 2012 that pushed the pension funding horizon to 2040.
 That reform also increased the retirement age for most state employees; eliminated early retirement subsidies; increased the period for calculating retirement benefits from an average of three years to five years; and eliminated double-dipping.
 It also prohibits the Commonwealth from making less than the annual payment required by the new schedule if investment returns exceed expectations.

-The Commonwealth's other post-employment benefits (OPEB) accrued liability, assuming no pre-funding and a discount rate of 4.5%, was approximately \$16.3 billion as of January 1, 2016.
+The commonwealth's other post-employment benefits (OPEB) accrued liability, assuming no pre-funding and a discount rate of 4.5%, was approximately \$16.3 billion as of January 1, 2016.
 The liability falls to \$10.2 billion assuming pre-funding and a discount rate of 7.75%.
 Massachusetts dedicates future tobacco settlement monies to its OPEB trust fund, phased-in starting in fiscal 2013.

-The state's combined debt service, pension and OPEB contributions in fiscal 2015 were 19.3% of own-source governmental revenues, among the highest of the states and significantly greater than the 8.5% 50-state median.
-The high fixed costs are partly attributable to the Commonwealth's absorption of certain costs covered by local governments in most other states.
+The state's combined debt service, pension and OPEB contributions in fiscal 2016 were 17.1% of own-source governmental revenues, increasing to 19.4% if the state made it's treadwater contribution.
+The high fixed costs are partly attributable to the commonwealth's absorption of certain costs covered by local governments in most other states.
 High fixed costs reduce the share of discretionary spending and the budgetary flexibility.
 The prior pension reform and the increased contributions recently agreed to still result in high fixed costs but will help to reduce Massachusetts' long-term liabilities in the long run.